 For the last year, I have stepped into the role of Tour Guide Manager.
 My new challenge is turning my experience inwards, and pushing my team to ever greater heights.
 I take great pride in being an active participant in the social force that is Savor Seattle in particular, and culinary tourism in general.
 Come take a tour, and your life will never be the same!

 I am a self-proclaimed “food evangelist.”
 This translates into a huge love of eating, shopping for, cooking, and talking about FOOD.
 I grew up working in my family’s restaurants and countless others.
 After graduating from the Wharton School, I moved to Chicago to work in Brand Management at Quaker Oats.
 My husband’s job brought us to Seattle, where we’ve never been happier to be so close to fresh seafood, ski slopes, and artisan coffee.

-In my spare time, I enjoy giggling with my two kiddos, snowboarding, keeping mentally and physically fit via HIT classes, and watching reality TV.
-My favorite foods include: bacon, sushi, and Ellenos passionfruit yogurt.
+In my spare time, I enjoy giggling with my two kiddos, snowboarding, keeping mentally and physically fit via HIIT classes, and watching bad reality TV.
+My favorite foods include: bacon, sushi, and Ellenos passionfruit Greek yogurt.
 Americans would be a whole lot healthier if vegetables tasted like chocolate.
 There are few things I won’t eat…and durian is one of them!

 Cocktail Crush: IPA or Stout